El Cajon Valley High School

-El Cajon Valley High School (ECVHS) is a comprehensive public secondary school located in El Cajon, California, which is in the eastern county of San Diego, and serves students in grades nine through twelve.
-Established in 1955, El Cajon Valley is the third of twelve high schools to be built in the Grossmont Union High School District.
-ECVHS is the home of the Braves.

-El Cajon Valley High school is accredited by the Western Association of Schools and Colleges (WASC).
+El Cajon Valley High School (ECVHS) is a comprehensive public secondary school in El Cajon, California.
+It serves students in grades 9-12.
+Established in 1955, El Cajon Valley is the third of twelve high schools to be built in Grossmont Union High School District.
+ECVHS students and athletic teams are known as the Braves.
+The school is accredited by the Western Association of Schools and Colleges (WASC).